stepanstipl/kore/test/e2e/README.md

 - Bring up the dependencies via `make compose` or `make demo`
 - If your not using the `make demo` bring up the kore-apiserver locally via `bin/kore-apiserver --verbose`; sourcing in any environment variables you usually do.
-- Login via the `korectl login` command which will provision your user locally
+- Login via the `kore login` command which will provision your user locally
-- Ensure if you are using multiple profiles your pointing to the local instance `korectl profiles ls`
+- Ensure if you are using multiple profiles your pointing to the local instance `kore profiles ls`

 You can then run the checks via: